 Our roles in helping slow COVID-19 transmission

-Upon returning, all Mizzou students are expected to take proactive steps including social distancing, hand hygiene, use of face coverings, monitoring their personal health and staying home if they are feeling unwell to protect the safety of our entire community.
+All Mizzou students are expected to take proactive steps including social distancing, hand hygiene, use of face coverings, monitoring their personal health and staying home if they are feeling unwell to protect the safety of our entire community.

-Below are the baseline behaviors we will need from our entire university community to help mitigate the spread of COVID-19.
+Below are the baseline behaviors we will need from our entire university community to help mitigate the spread of COVID-19:

 Mental health resources